MindUP for Young Children

-The project builds on MindUP™ which is a universal school and mindfulness-based education program that incorporates social-emotional learning into 15, teacher-led lessons.
-These lessons integrate attentional, self-regulatory, social and emotional strategies for children.
+The project builds on MindUP, which is a universal, school-based education program that incorporates neuroscience, mindful awareness, and positive psychology in 15 teacher-led lessons.
+These lessons integrate attentional, self-regulatory, and social-emotional strategies for children.
 Lesson topics include: How Our Brains Work, Mindful Listening, Perspective Taking, Choosing Optimism, and Expressing Gratitude.

-Led by Dr. Claire Crooks and Dr. Karen Bax, the MindUP™ for Young Children project has wrapped up the second year of implementation, completing MindUP™ in a Trauma Informed Framework in 35 LDCSB classrooms.
-Results from the 2017-2018 school year are available below.
+Led by Dr. Claire Crooks and Dr. Karen Bax, the MindUP for Young Children project wrapped up the third year of implementation in 2019.
+Results from the 2018-2019 school year are available below.

 Trainings and Presentations